Will Smith: 1985–1992: DJ Jazzy Jeff & the Fresh Prince

-Smith started as the MC of the hip-hop duo DJ Jazzy Jeff & the Fresh Prince, with his childhood friend Jeffrey "DJ Jazzy Jeff" Townes as turntablist and producer.
-Townes and Smith were introduced to each other by chance in 1985, as Townes was performing at a house party only a few doors down from Smith's residence, and he was missing his hype man.
+Smith started as the MC of the hip-hop duo DJ Jazzy Jeff & the Fresh Prince, with his childhood friend Jeffrey "DJ Jazzy Jeff" Townes as the turntablist and producer.
+Smith and Townes were introduced to each other by chance in 1985, as Townes was performing at a house party only a few doors down from Smith's residence, and he was missing his hype man.
 Smith decided to fill in.
 They both felt strong chemistry, and Townes was upset when his hype man finally made it to the party.

 Soon after, the two decided to collaborate.
 Smith enlisted a friend, Ready Rock C, to join as the beatboxer of the group, making them a trio.
 Philadelphia-based Word Records released their first single in 1986 when A&R man Paul Oakenfold introduced them to Champion Records with their single "Girls Ain't Nothing but Trouble", a tale of funny misadventures that landed Smith and his former DJ and rap partner Mark Forrest (Lord Supreme) in trouble.
 The song sampled the theme song of "I Dream of Jeannie".
 Smith became known for light-hearted story-telling raps and capable, though profanity-free, "battle" rhymes.
 The single became a hit a month before Smith graduated from high school.

 Based on this success, the duo were brought to the attention of Jive Records and Russell Simmons.
 The duo's first album, Rock the House, which was first released on Word Up in 1986 debuted on Jive in March 1987.
 The group received the first Grammy Award for Best Rap Performance in 1989 for "Parents Just Don't Understand" (1988), though their most successful single was "Summertime" (1991), which earned the group their second Grammy and peaked at number 4 on the Billboard Hot 100.
 Smith and Townes are still friends and claim that they never split up, having made songs under Smith's solo performer credit.

 Smith spent money freely around 1988 and 1989 and underpaid his income taxes.
 The Internal Revenue Service eventually assessed a $2.8 million tax debt against Smith, took many of his possessions, and garnished his income.
 Smith was struggling financially in 1990 when the NBC television network signed him to a contract and built a sitcom, The Fresh Prince of Bel-Air, around him.
 The show was successful and began his acting career.
 Smith set for himself the goal of becoming "the biggest movie star in the world", studying box office successes' common characteristics.
 In 1989, Smith was arrested in relation to an alleged assault on his record promoter, William Hendricks; the charges were later dismissed.